 Ref Values / Roles Management Target Means Performance Measures 3.10 A place that is open and usable by all members of community That the park is managed as part of a coordinated compassionate approach across the city to assisting homeless persons (strategies for implementation) Ongoing management of people sleeping rough in the park needs to be in accordance with the City of Sydney's policy on homelessness in public spaces, which 'recognises the right of everyone in the community to use public spaces' (Homelessness Action Plan 2019) and aims to ensure that public space can be accessed and enjoyed by everyone, including people who are homeless Maintain records of public feedback in relation to people sleeping rough.
 Regular review of register to guide future directions 3.11 A safe place to visit day and night To ensure the park and park facilities provide a safe place to visit and pass through, appropriate to intended (and varied) usage times of facilities and access routes Monitor ongoing safety and access in park and facilities Coordinate with local police to identify and act on safety issues Where improvements are proposed, ensure that they are designed and maintained in accordance with Crime Prevention through Environmental Design principles Percentage of people who feel safe in these spaces Safe spaces with no reported incidents Sustained relationship with local police 3.12 A place that provides access to public amenities Maintain access and provision of public toilet facilities for all park users Monitor to identify management issues for public toilet facilities, address as required Implement new improvements, where required Maintain records of public comments in relation to public toilets.
-Regular review of register to guide future directions 4.0 E.A.O.U.
-ITIEO.
-ANIE A DUM T INFO A OTDUCTUDE 4.0 FACILITIES AND BUILT INFRASTRUCTURE 4.1 ern sports fields To annually a field Maintain and nanaurananta fields in Management and an arrival 4.1 A heavily used sports turf facility To provide a field surface that meets community needs and complements park character Maintain and renew sports fields in accordance with park service levels Where feasible, investigate the inclusion of an improved playing surface for the sports fields in master planning exercise Measured against contract KPIs Routine surveys, audits and inspections Temp orary school facilities 4.2 Temporary school structures and facilities Renew park spaces currently in utilisation by school Removal of temporary school structures Coordinated make good of park area Renewed park space Ongoing review and compliance of lease Viadu cts 4.3 Heritage Viaducts that are a distinct feature of northern precinct To conserve and maintain heritage structure and visual relationships Coordinate with Railcorp the undertaking of maintenance and renewal works Where feasible, investigate activation of Viaducts in master planning exercise Sustained relationship with RailCorp Routine surveys, audits and inspections Park e elements 4.4 Park elements that support park use and create an attractive character To support recreational and leisure use of park while avoiding proliferation of elements Maintain and renew park furniture and other park elements in accordance with asset management plan Monitor the appropriateness of placement Implement new improvements, where required Measured against contract KPIs Routine surveys, audits and inspections Under ground infrastructure 4.5 Underground infrastructure To ensure services infrastructure requirements are effectively integrated into planning and design Liaise and coordinate with services authorities to identify amplification and renewal works that may impact spaces Manage to limit impacts on use and facilitate effective make good / integration Maintained relationship with authorities Limited disruption to reserve's usage
+Regular review of register to guide future directions 4.0 FACILITIES AND BUILT INFRASTRUCTURE North ern sports fields 4.1 A heavily used sports turf facility To provide a field surface that meets community needs and complements park character Maintain and renew sports fields in accordance with park service levels Where feasible, investigate the inclusion of an improved playing surface for the sports fields in master planning exercise Measured against contract KPIs Routine surveys, audits and inspections Tempo orary school facilities 4.2 Temporary school structures and facilities Renew park spaces currently in utilisation by school Removal of temporary school structures Coordinated make good of park area Renewed park space Ongoing review and compliance of lease Viadu cts 4.3 Heritage Viaducts that are a distinct feature of northern precinct To conserve and maintain heritage structure and visual relationships Coordinate with Railcorp the undertaking of maintenance and renewal works Where feasible, investigate activation of Viaducts in master planning exercise Sustained relationship with RailCorp Routine surveys, audits and inspections Park e elements 4.4 Park elements that support park use and create an attractive character To support recreational and leisure use of park while avoiding proliferation of elements Maintain and renew park furniture and other park elements in accordance with asset management plan Monitor the appropriateness of placement Implement new improvements, where required Measured against contract KPIs Routine surveys, audits and inspections Under ground infrastructure 4.5 Underground infrastructure To ensure services infrastructure requirements are effectively integrated into planning and design Liaise and coordinate with services authorities to identify amplification and renewal works that may impact spaces Manage to limit impacts on use and facilitate effective make good / integration Maintained relationship with authorities Limited disruption to reserve's usage